 Ohio and North Carolina often get into a dispute about who can “claim” the Wright Brothers.
 The former was where the two lived and conducted most of their research, but the latter was where they actually took to the air for the first time.
 The debate rages on, with shots fired in forms from commemorative coins to license plates.
 But the place where the Wright Brothers really fathered the American aviation age was right here in the DC area, where they taught the first military pilots to fly, proved to the American public that their machine was real, and took to the air at what is now the oldest airport in the world.

-If you're a Peter Sellers fan, you're probably familiar with this scene in the 1975 film Return of the Pink Panther, in which Inspector Clouseau fails to notice a bank robbery because he is questioning a street accordion player and his chimpanzee companion about whether or not they have the required permit. ("I am a musician and the monkey is a businessman," the accordionist explains.
-"He doesn't tell me what to play, and I don't tell him what to do with his money.")
+If you're a Peter Sellers fan, you're probably familiar with a scene in the 1975 film Return of the Pink Panther, in which Inspector Clouseau fails to notice a bank robbery because he is questioning a street accordion player and his chimpanzee companion about whether or not they have the required permit.
+You may not realize that there's a grain of truth in the comedy.

 Washington has always been a town that likes gossip and scandal.
 So, it’s probably not a surprise that turn-of-the-century Washingtonians were quite interested in vampire stories.
 You see, back then, “vampire” was a term for a dark, seductive woman who lured men into her poisonous embrace, sucked him dry of wealth and left him debauched and ruined – a femme fatale of the most frightening and glamorous sort.

-Around the turn of the century, Washington, D.C. had a distinct lack of single men.
-In any era before, the women of the city might have resigned themselves to the life of the scorned “old maid” in a corset and lived a boring existence with their parents before finally dying.
-But not these ladies.
-No, starting in the late 1890s, many women in the capital city began to push for a more open society, pursuing higher education, living alone, and managing their own affairs.
-This was the dawn of the Bachelor Girl age.
+In the late 1890s, many women in the capital city began to push for a more open society, pursuing higher education, living alone, and managing their own affairs.
+This was the dawn of the Bachelor Girl age, which shocked and appalled many in the Washington press.

 Women’s fashion is a complicated subject, but one doesn’t usually think of it as deadly.
-However, the fatal dance between health and beauty was a reality for Washington women in the 19th century.
+However, the fatal dance between health and beauty was a reality for Washington women wearing corsets in the 19th century.

 Even Washington D.C. couldn’t hold Harry Houdini, the original handcuff king.
 On New Years Day in 1906, the infamous Houdini broke out of what was said to be the strongest and toughest jail in the city.